diantyapitaloka/Bike-Sharing/googlecollab/readme.md

-# DATA ANALYSIS PROJECT
+# DATA ANALYSIS PROJECT🍋
 - Nama: Diantya Pitaloka
 - Email: diantyantyaa@gmail.com
 - Id Dicoding: diantyap

-# DETERMINE BUSINESS QUESTIONS
+# DETERMINE BUSINESS QUESTIONS🍋
 - What is the most working day of the season?
 - What is the highest wind speed throughout the season?

-# PREPARE ALL NEEDED LIBRARY
+# PREPARE ALL NEEDED LIBRARY🍋
 - Normally, a library is a collection of books or is a room or place where many books are stored to be used later.
 Similarly, in the programming world, a library is a collection of precompiled codes that can be used later on in a program for some specific well-defined operations.
 Other than pre-compiled codes, a library may contain documentation, configuration data, message templates, classes, and values, etc.
 - import pandas as pd
 - import numpy as np